Mozambique Island, Mozambique, 2016

 Research in Progress

-"Linguistic Divides: Gendered Language and Gender Norms in India," 2025, (with N. Mantha and B. Pattath)
+"Linguistic Divides: Gendered Language and Gender Norms in India", (available upon request), (with N. Mantha and B. Pattath)

-"Carbon Colonialism: The Local Economic Consequences of Forest Preservation Policies," 2025, (with E. Le Rossignol and G. Pincus)
+"Carbon Colonialism", (with E. Le Rossignol and G. Pincus)

 [Birth Registration] [Pandemic Preparedness] [Intimate Partner Violence] [Financial Inclusion] [Women's Sexual and Reproductive Health] [Water and Sanitation]